ipfs/specs/IPIP/0000-double-hash-dht.md

 **AESGCM**

 [AESGCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (Advanced Encryption Standard in Galois/Counter Mode) is a AEAD (Authenticated Encryption with Associated Data) mode of operation for symmetric-key cryptographic block ciphers which is widely adopted for its performance.
 It takes as input an Initialization Vector (IV) that needs to be unique (Nonce) for each encryption performed with the same key.
-This algorithm was selected for its securty, its performance and its large industry adoption.
+This algorithm was selected for its security, its performance and its large industry adoption.

 The nonce size is set to `12` (default for AES GCM).
 AESGCM is used with encryption keys of 256 bits (SHA256 digests in this context).

 A change in the encryption algorithm of the Provider Record implies that the Content Providers must publish 2 Provider Records, one with each encryption scheme.
 The Client and the DHT Server learn which encryption algorithm has been used by the Content Provider from the `varint` contained in `EncPeerID`.
 When a new encryption algorithm DHT servers may need to store multiple Provider Records in its Provider Store for the same `HASH2` and the same `CPPeerID`.
 We restrict the number of Provider Record for each pair (`HASH2`, `CPPeerID`) to `3` (the `varint`s must be distinct), in order to allow some flexibility, while keeping the potential number of _garbage_ Provider Records published by hostile nodes low.

-A change in the encryption algorithm used between the DHT Server and the Client (Lookup step 7.) means that the Client and the DHT Server must negociate the encryption algorithm, as long as it still uses a 256-bits key.
+A change in the encryption algorithm used between the DHT Server and the Client (Lookup step 7.) means that the Client and the DHT Server must negotiate the encryption algorithm, as long as it still uses a 256-bits key.

 **Signature scheme**